China

 Risk Level: Current Crisis

-The Chinese government is committing possible crimes against humanity and genocide by systematically persecuting Uyghurs and other majority-Muslim ethnic groups.
+The Chinese government is committing possible crimes against humanity and genocide by systematically persecuting Uyghurs and other predominantly Muslim and/or Turkic groups.
+Other religious and ethnic minority groups also face persecution.

 BACKGROUND:

-The governments of Canada, the United Kingdom (UK) and the United States (US) and the European Union (EU) have sanctioned Chinese government officials and taken steps to ban goods tied to Uyghur forced labor.
-The US government’s Uyghur Forced Labor Prevention Act, which took effect in June 2022, prevents the import of goods made “in whole or in part” in XUAR from entering the country.
+More than 100,000 Uyghurs are working under conditions that strongly suggest forced labor.
+There are significant risks of forced labor across a variety of sectors and industries, including apparel and textiles, technology, solar and automotive, among others.
+Over 100 international brands have alleged ties to Uyghur forced labor-produced cotton.
+The governments of Canada, the United Kingdom (UK), the United States (US) and the European Union (EU) have sanctioned Chinese government officials and taken steps to ban goods tied to Uyghur forced labor.
+The US government’s Uyghur Forced Labor Prevention Act prevents the import of goods made “in whole or in part” in the Uyghur Region.
+While these actions have impacted the entry of products from certain industries, there are still enforcement gaps related to complex supply chains and weak regulation, which enable continued exports to the US and Europe.

-In January 2021 the US formally accused China of committing genocide and crimes against humanity against the Uyghur population and members of other majority-Muslim ethnic groups.
-Since then, the parliaments of Belgium, Canada, Czech Republic, the EU, France, Lithuania, the Netherlands and the UK have also recognized the situation in XUAR as constituting genocide and/or crimes against humanity.
+In January 2021 the US formally accused China of committing genocide and crimes against humanity against the Uyghur population and members of other predominantly Muslim and/or Turkic groups.
+Since then, the parliaments of Belgium, Canada, Czech Republic, the EU, France, Lithuania, the Netherlands and the UK have also recognized the situation in the Uyghur Region as constituting genocide and/or crimes against humanity.

 RECENT DEVELOPMENTS: